 At Yale SOM, we’ve been thinking about “social impact” since before most people had heard the term.

 Our founding mission of educating leaders for business and society has meant that every initiative at the school considers how business and market forces can improve the world.
 You could say that social impact is in our DNA.
 It’s wound into our curriculum, it’s the passion that animates our students, and it’s the focus of faculty inquiry.
-Our alumni have gone on to have major impact across industries and sectors by applying creativity, rigor, and a deep passion for making a difference in the world.

 - Social Enterprise